Guide to choosing the niche of your blog

 To monetize a blog in this niche, let's say you're creating a sales funnel:

-• Then, you create a lead magnet “The Checklist for Preparing a Job Interview” to generate email registrations.
+- Then, you create a lead magnet “The Checklist for Preparing a Job Interview” in order to generate registrations by email.

-• Thirdly, you place affiliate links to certain products that you want to promote.
+- Thirdly, you are placing affiliate links to certain products that you want to promote.

-• Finally, you offer a 300€ product entitled “The online course to prepare for job interviews”.
+- Finally, you are offering a 300€ product entitled “The online course to prepare for job interviews”.

 There is nothing wrong with this approach.

 This is a common approach for most new bloggers.
-If you spend a few years creating content and building your email list, I estimate that you could start earning passive income in 2 or 3 years.
+If you spend a few years creating content and building your email list, I think you could start earning passive income in 2 or 3 years.

-However, by slightly changing your potential niche, you significantly increase the revenue potential of your blog.
+However, by changing your potential niche slightly, you are significantly increasing the earning potential of your blog.

 Primarily target B2B to get started